limkokhole/unx/README.md

 # unx
-Automatically mkdir to eXtracts .zip, .gz(single file), .tgz, .tar.gz, .tar.xz, .deb, ls files, cd, remove source file, rename incrementally, touch, and with regex *
+Automatically mkdir to eXtracts .iso, .zip, .gz(single file), .tgz, .tar.gz, .tar.xz, .deb, ls files, cd, remove source file, rename incrementally, touch, and with regex *

 This bash script combines all steps (mkdir, unzip/tar/gzip/ar x, cd before extract(if .deb) or after extract, which also performs ls -larthiF --context --color (sort by time), remove source file if -c, rename/update new destination directory with default basename_ PLUS pretty incremental number without worry accidentally overwritten(similar to how file explorer do).
 Touch file/directory to easier sort by time later.
 Also able to work in regex * looping with multiple different paths while also able to ls.)